 Unfortunately, his life was turned upside down by the Spanish Civil war which had torn that beautiful nation apart and eventually bringing a rather dark period in its history.

-Has my heart gone to sleep? is among the touching Spanish poems that make you think for sure.
+Has my heart gone to sleep? is among the touching Spanish poems about love and life that make you think for sure.
 The crushing lines that were fit into this short poem are going to leave a mark on everyone’s heart.